Youghiogheny River water or watershed scenery in Pennsylvania

 If the Youghiogheny is high, crowded, too warm, or logistically awkward, compare Laurel Hill Creek for smaller trout water, Slippery Rock Creek for freestone fishing, or Clarion River for another western Pennsylvania river option.

-Check PFBC rules for the exact Youghiogheny River reach before fishing, especially below Confluence and through the Ohiopyle corridor.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check PFBC rules for the exact Youghiogheny River reach before fishing, especially below Confluence and through the Ohiopyle area.

 Confluence and outflow context